-“Passwordless” management solutions are the best option, as they not only secure all access points that require users to log in but also eliminate the need for employees to remember any passwords.
+“Passwordless” management solutions are a solid option, as they not only secure all access points that require users to log in but also eliminate the need for employees to remember any passwords.
 It’s not uncommon for employees to record passwords in other locations to help them keep track, which also opens the door for attackers to find them.
 Passwordless managers actually eliminate the use of passwords and instead rely on biometrics and integrations to provide a more secure and seamless experience for users.

 - Strong encryption to protect data on a device, on the vendor’s servers, and for data-in-motion